Huntrr/bootstrap-doc-generator/2016s/(50)Introduction to Web Development/(4)What is Terminal&#47;Command Prompt?.md

 NOTE: Sometimes, when you save your work, a window will pop up asking you to buy Sublime.
 Just ignore this and hit "Cancel" and you can use it forever.
 Alternatively, you can buy it and support a fellow developer.

-### Making a Personal Landing Page
+### Making a Chat App

 Well done!
 You've got everything you need installed.
 Now let's test what you've learned in this workshop.
 Here's an [HTML](assets/files/sample.html) and a [CSS](assets/files/main.css) file.
-Try and use this as a base to create your own personal landing page.
+Try and use this as a base to create your own personal chat app.
 The adventurous ones among you can even try and create a complete static website; you know enough that you can just Google for anything you need.
 Take a look at some of our organizers' websites for inspiration ([Devesh](http://www.seas.upenn.edu), [Dhruv](http://dhruvagarwal.me)) or browse around the internet to see nice designs (like [Medium](http://medium.com)).

 #### Files

-You can download the [HTML](assets/files/sample.html) and [CSS](assets/files/main.css) files we looked at here by following these links.
-Use these as starting points for building your personal landing pages.
+You can download the [HTML](assets/files/index.html) and [CSS](assets/files/main.css) files we looked at here by following these links.
+Use these as starting points for building your personal chat app.